Road Rage Car Accidents

 - Switching lanes quickly

 - Failure to stop at red lights and stop signs

 - Rude hand gestures

 It is important to distinguish between aggressive driving and road rage.
 Aggressive driving is typically a factor that contributes to the occurrence of a road rage confrontation.
 Road rage is when a driver gets so angry that they physically assault another driver based on their behavior on the road.
 A police officer can give you a ticket for driving aggressively and it will affect your license and insurance premium.
-A road rage incident can end up in a few different ways.
-Simple assault if verbal threats are made at another driver, aggravated assault if a driver threatens another with some kind of weapon, battery if a physical confrontation occurs or aggravated battery if an individual is shot or attacked with a deadly weapon.
+A road rage accident in the Fort Lauderdale area can end up in a few different ways, as our attorneys can explain.
+Simple assault is if verbal threats are made at another driver, aggravated assault if a driver threatens another with some kind of weapon, and battery is if a physical confrontation occurs or aggravated battery if an individual is shot or attacked with a deadly weapon.
 According to a road rage survey conducted by AutoVantage, Florida has been the road rage capital of the United States for three consecutive years.

 - Lost Wages

 - Pain and Suffering

 - Medical Expenses